• Skip to primary navigation

 Ingredients on a counter top.

-• Shredded zucchini - You'll need about 1.5 cups or 220 grams of shredded zucchini.
-This equals about 2 small or 1.5 medium zucchini.
+• Shredded zucchini - You'll need about one cup or 135 grams of shredded zucchini.
+This equals about one medium zucchini.
 A fine or coarse shred will work in this recipe.
-Keep in mind that a coarse shred will add a noticeable texture.
-Zucchini can also be substituted with yellow summer squash.
+Keep in mind that a coarse shred adds a noticeable texture.

 • Chives - Can be omitted without affecting the final product, but add nice flavor and a pop of color to your bread.
 Chives can also be substituted with chopped green onions.